 The Health Economists’ Study Group, popularly known as HESG, exists to support and promote the work of health economists.
 It was founded in 1972 and is therefore the oldest organisation of its type in health economics and remains one of the largest.
 It is based in the UK, but this does not restrict its membership and interests.
 Of its 450 members, around 10% are outside the UK.

 HESG has been an important part of the development of health economics in the UK (and elsewhere).
 It celebrated its 25th anniversary in 1997 with a special meeting, the invited papers for which are published in Health Economics, August 1998, Volume 7, supplement 1.
 It was the initiative of a group of economists at York University and was organised from there by Tony Culyer for the first 13 years of its life.
-The current joint-organisers are Steve Morris at University College London and Matt Sutton at The University of Manchester.
+The current joint-organisers are Professor Bruce Hollingsworth at Lancaster University and Paula Lorgelly at the Office of Health Economics.

 The group is intended for health economists rather than more generally for people interested in health economics.
 Although the group has an academic function – the creation and transmission of knowledge and ideas – its members work in commercial, academic and government settings and its concerns are applied and policy orientated as well as theoretical.